stwalsh4118/clio/docs/delivery/4/prd.md

 ## Problem Statement

-While markdown files provide human-readable storage, we need a fast, queryable index to enable efficient searching and filtering of captured data.
-Without indexing, finding relevant sessions would require reading all markdown files, which is slow and inefficient.
+We need a fast, queryable database to enable efficient searching and filtering of captured data.
+The database serves as the single source of truth for all captured conversations and commits, enabling fast queries without requiring file system operations.

 ## User Stories